satra/NiPyPe-Paper/nipype_paper.rst

 When in a lab with some experience in neuroimaging studies a new analysis is performed it is almost always the case that some parts of the data processing will be the same as in on of the previous studies performed in the same centre.
-NiPyPE Workflows can be very useful in dividing processing pipelines into reusable building blocks.
+NiPyPe Workflows can be very useful in dividing processing pipelines into reusable building blocks.
 This not only improves the speed of building new pipelines but also reduces the number of potential errors, because a well tested piece of code is being